Taking Legal Action after Burn Injuries

 In most personal injury cases in Texas, only compensatory damages are usually sought.
 Compensatory damages include both economic damages like lost wages and medical expenses and non-economic damages like emotional pain and suffering.
 Punitive damages are possible, but only when the plaintiff can prove malice or gross negligence on the defendant’s part.

-If the victim dies, the surviving family can file a wrongful death case to seek to compensate the surviving family members for the loss they suffered as a result of the death.
+If the victim dies, the surviving family can file a wrongful death lawsuit to seek to compensate the surviving family members for the loss they suffered as a result of the death.

 Wrongful death cases are available to spouses, children, and parents in Texas, and those lawsuits seek to provide compensation for the loss of the loved one.
 Survival actions can also be brought to compensate the estate of a family member for the suffering and expenses prior to death.